 Policy D1: Land for Residential Development

-The following sites, as shown on Proposals Map 7, are allocated for housing development:
+Proposals for housing development on the following sites, as shown on Proposals Map 7, will be supported:

 - Main Street USA

 The conversion of existing buildings for residential use will be supported.

 An interactive version of this map is available at http://maps.durhamcity.org.uk/npf/Proposals_Map_7.php

 4.193 Potential sites for residential development are listed in the SHLAA 2018 (Durham County Council, 2018d,e.)
 (See Apendix C, Table C8).
 The Neighbourhood Plan endorses these and in Policy D1 identifies two other sites.
 An Evidence Base note on the process through which the Neighbourhood Plan’s housing sites were identified is available (City of Durham Parish Council, 2020).
 Sites that are now under development do not need to be identified.